curl/curl/docs/libcurl/curl_getenv.md

-curl_getenv() is a portable wrapper for the getenv() function, meant to emulate its behavior and provide an identical interface for all operating systems libcurl builds on (including win32).
+curl_getenv() is a portable wrapper for the getenv() function, meant to emulate its behavior and provide an identical interface for all operating systems libcurl builds on (including Windows).

 You must curl_free(3) the returned string when you are done with it.